 Tetris originated from creator Alexey Pajitnov's childhood fascination with traditional puzzle toys, and the game's similarly elegant simplicity ensured it a place among gaming's greats.

 Like other classics, it's easy to understand: pieces you can move and rotate fall into a well; make solid horizontal lines and they vanish; the game's over when the pieces reach the top.
-But also,
+But also, Tetris is tough to truly master, allowing you to refine your technique over time.

 The basic nature of Tetris also ensured that it found its way to countless platforms.
 The MS-DOS version spread Tetris to the west, but the true genius moment in Tetris history was in being bundled with the original Game Boy.
 The little monochrome version captivated the world; from that point on, there was no stopping it.